-The tables in this appendix contain details of the exemptions from the obligation to hold an AFS licence that are available in Ch 7 of the Corporations Act, the Corporations Regulations and ASIC class orders.
+The tables in this appendix contain details of the exemptions from the obligation to hold an AFS licence that are available in Ch 7, the Corporations Regulations and ASIC legislative instruments.
 See Section C of this guide for guidance on the obligation to be licensed and Section D for an overview of the exemptions detailed in this appendix.
-For the titles of amending class orders, see the 'Related information' at the end of this guide.